willbchang/chrome-read-later/README.md

 ## Credits
 - Special thanks to my girl friend YangYang, she gave me a lot of helpful suggestions, feedback and encouragement.
+- I use [JetBrains' IDE](https://www.jetbrains.com/?from=chrome-read-later) with open source license to make this extension, it improves my productivity a lot!
 - Delete icon made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com </a>

 ## LICENSE